zhechi/jade/README.md

-# learn jade and stylus
+# I learn jade and stylus
 > A project with generator-jadestyl

 First, ensure you have the following installed: